-Other religious minorities facing rights violations in Yemen are Bahai and Jews.
-Radical Muslims consider Bahais to be infidels and so they are discriminated against, occasionally imprisoned, and tortured, mostly by Houthi authorities.
+Other religious minorities facing rights violations in Yemen include Bahai and Jews.
+Radical Muslims consider Bahais to be infidels and so they are discriminated against.
+They can be imprisoned and tortured, mostly by Houthi authorities.
 They also face pressure to recant their faith.
-The tiny Jewish community, based mostly in the capital, are viewed by Houthi rebels as the enemy.
-The rebels seek to erase them, in August 2020 it was reported that the remaining, approximately, 100 Jews will be transferred to the United Arab Emirates.
+The tiny Jewish community, mostly based in the capital, is viewed by Houthi rebels as the enemy.
+The Houthis also impose limitations on the freedom of Sunni Muslims.